 He says there is some worked involved in working it all out and shows me a manual, a compendium of possibilities of calculations, general experience of working with these groups before.
 There is a database of experience the compendium is taken from.
 And they follow how each group is doing.

 The bank is essential.
 In this case the local municipality, who understood the importance of relocalization and forming communities, have engaged the bank to help.
-The municipality assigned the land and gave the bank the task of liaising with the facilitator group and the
+The municipality assigned the land and gave the bank the task of liaising with the facilitator group and the Center of Localization.

 I borrow the facilitators eyes.
 One thing is that the moving around the group does is to get members thinking about estate together.
 I t helps them visualize what it will be like on their own land.
 And providing some basics like eating together is symbolic.
 Then there is the sitting down to make formal decision.
 Being silent together is something very powerful.
 In the silence the purpose can be felt.
 This is not religious.